puppetm4st3r/baai_m3_simple_server/README.md

 ### Dependencies and execution

-I strongly recommend to run the code inside a nvidia/cuda:12.1.0-devel-ubuntu22.04 docker container, that container has all gpu/cuda libs required for best performance inference and running the code, just install the requirements.txt inside a non-volatile volume inside the container.
+I strongly recommend to run the code inside a nvidia/cuda:12.1.0-devel-ubuntu22.04 docker container, that image has all gpu/cuda libs required for best performance inference and running the code, just install the requirements.txt inside a non-volatile volume inside the container.

 ## Conclusion